How to Stretch Your Investments for a Longer Retirement

 We may have to change the way we view risk.
 High risk could be viewed as the risk of not meeting your objectives.
 If your investment objective is cash flow, investing in a five-year GIC is exceptionally risky.
 True, it will preserve capital which reduces one risk, but it introduces a different level of risk which is not having enough cash.

-Although equity strategies aren’t guaranteed, they’re designed to generate a cash flow that reduces the risk of encroaching on your capital.
-In a down market, $100,000 can drop by 10% or more, but that loss is not realized until you sell.
+Equity Income strategies are designed to generate cash flow that reduces the risk of encroaching on your principal.
+In a down market, $100,000 can drop by 10% or more.
+However, that loss is not realized until you sell.
 Share prices go up and down, but if the company’s you own are the best of the best, they are more likely to continue to pay dividends in good times and bad.

 What does Harvest offer investors?